 - assisting classroom teachers in meeting the students’ needs in the classroom

-- collaborating with parents, SND, classroom teachers, and outside professionals to provide the best care plan for the individual student
+- collaborating with parents, Ed Support staff, classroom teachers, and outside professionals to provide the best care plan for the individual student

 Both elementary and secondary students are served by GIS speech and language therapists in areas such as: